iamtheratio/SMWCentral-Downloader-Patcher/README.md

-# SMWC Downloader & Patcher v2.2
+# SMWC Downloader & Patcher v2.3

 **SMWCentral Downloader & Patcher** is a Python GUI tool built to automate downloading, patching, and organizing Super Mario World ROM hacks from [SMWCentral.net](https://www.smwcentral.net/).
 It uses the official SMWC API to fetch hack information and integrates with Flips for patching.
+Now with cross-platform support for Windows and macOS!

 ## 📚 Table of Contents